judka-uriel/uriel-book/uriel_en.md

 so as to build the future.

-Therefore all are needed and important: the Orthodoxes — as guardians of tradition, the non-Orthodoxes — as drivers of progress and development, of repairing the world.
+Therefore all are needed and important: the Orthodoxes — as guardians of tradition, the non-Orthodoxes — as drivers of progress, development, and repairing the world.

 Orthodox offshoots need to receive light from the leaves.